-As a long-term investor and representative of asset owners, we-will hold companies and asset managers to account regarding environmental, social and governance issues, including climate change factors, that have the potential to impact corporate value.
-We support engagement over divestment as we believe that constructive dialogue with companies in which we invest is more effective than excluding companies from the investment universe, particularly with regard to promoting decarbonisation in the real world.
-If engagement does not lead to the desired results, we have an escalation process which forms part of our RI Policy, this includes adverse-voting instructions against management on related AGM voting items, amongst other steps.
-We practice active ownership through voting, monitoring companies, engagement, voting and litigation where considered to be appropriate.
+As a long-term investor and representative of asset owners, we will hold companies and asset managers to account regarding environmental, social and governance issues, including climate change factors, that have the potential to impact corporate value.
+We support engagement over divestment as we believe that constructive dialogue with companies in which we invest is more effective than excluding companies from the investment universe.
+If engagement does not lead to the desired results, we have an escalation process which forms part of our RI Policy.
+We practice active ownership through voting, monitoring companies, engagement and litigation.
 Through meetings with company directors, we seek to work with and influence investee companies to encourage positive change.
 Climate is one of our key engagement themes.
 We believe it is vital we fully understand how companies are dealing with this challenge, and feel it is our duty to hold the boards of our investee companies to account.

-Our primary objective from climate related engagement is to encourage companies to adapt their business strategy in order to align with a low carbon economy and reach net zero by 2050 or sooner.
-The areas we consider in our engagement activities include climate governance; strategy and Paris alignment; command of the climate subject; board oversight and incentivisation; TCFD disclosures and scenario planning; scope 3 emissions and the supply chain; capital allocation alignment, a just transition and exposure to climate-stressed regions.
+Our primary objective from climate related engagement is to encourage companies to adapt their business strategy in order to align with a low carbon economy and reaching Net-Zero by 2050 or sooner.
+The areas we consider in our engagement activities include climate governance; strategy and Paris alignment; command of the climate subject; board oversight and incentivisation; TCFD disclosures and scenario planning; scope 3 emissions and the supply chain; and exposure to climate-stressed regions.